Covid 19 updates

 It is difficult to estimate the impact school closures has had.
 One thing is certain – the impact on learning will not be comparable for all children.
 It will also not be equivalent for every element of the curriculum.
 In a recent research review, Stewart et al (2018) reported that the summer learning loss is greatest in subjects that require factual and procedural knowledge such as maths and spelling, compared with reading.
 They also note that the summer learning loss appears to be greatest for children from disadvantaged backgrounds, children with learning difficulties and children for whom English is an additional language.

 The unprecedented level of responsibility that students of all ages have had to embrace, is worth both celebrating and harnessing.
 Listening to positive feedback and allowing pupils to reflect on their experiences about home learning can be used to instil confidence in pupils’ ability to take ownership of their own learning.
 However many students with no, or limited access to the internet, and/or students with additional learning needs, may have made limited progress.
 Academic, physical and emotional levels will have widened and the need to differentiate learning will be greater now than before.
 Engagement and motivation will be crucial.
 Teachers will need to find creative ways to retain breadth in the curriculum, despite the need to focus on core subjects and concepts.

 Resources to support planning in light of Covid 19:

 Oak National Academy has provided online lessons in all subjects from reception to Year 10.
 It includes support for children with specific needs, activity clubs and weekly collective worship sessions.

-This is the government link to online resources for teachers and parents/carers to support children learning at home including well-being and SEND.
+This is the government link to online resources for teachers and parents/carers to get advice with remote learning.